 If it’s an area covered (MagPanel is moisture resistant but should not be subject to direct contact with moisture), then MagPanel is probably the material to use.
 It’s salt-resistant but not well suited for areas with a consistent relative humidity of 93% or more.

 - Wall sheathing

 You can even use MagPanel to dry in your tiny house like Matt Prindle.

-Once installed, you cover MagPanel with natural or synthetic stucco, brick, plaster, stone or even just a couple of coats of paint.
+Once installed, you cover MagPanel with natural or synthetic stucco, brick, plaster, stone, or even just a couple of paint coats.